 Finally, they raise the question of the consequences of (non)optimal behaviour on the task.

-We raise this issue in a new paragraph the General Discussion beginning line 809.
+We address this issue in a new paragraph in the General Discussion beginning line 809.

 Given we have systematically manipulated several methods here, it might appear that we have thoroughly explored the potential space of factors that affects the size of sampling biases.
 Nevertheless, in our view, we have not scratched the surface yet.
 Indeed, we show (like Costa and Averbeck did before us in 2016) that the undersampling bias grows with larger sequence lengths.
 We have examined only lengths of 10, 12 and 14 here.
 We expect that undersampling bias likely continues to grow at least to some degree.
 Moreover, less is known about the circumstances of real world searches.
 There are likely many parameters involved in real world searches, including longer sequence lengths, that we did not examine here in our relatively tightly controlled studies.
-Our view is that our findings can motivate new inquires along these lines.
+Our view is that our findings can motivate new inquiries along these lines.

 The referees also highlight the potential for more model comparisons (additional models).
 While this may be interesting for future work, we ask you to not place an emphasis on this issue, and rather focus on the requests outlined above that will aid to demonstrate the characteristics and plausibility of the models currently applied.